All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn if iron supplements are safe with GLP-1 medications, when iron supplementation is necessary during treatment, and how to optimize absorption.

 Yes, iron supplements are safe to take alongside GLP-1 medications.
-Whether you are on semaglutide, tirzepatide, or another GLP-1 receptor agonist, there is no direct drug interaction with iron.
+If you're on semaglutide, tirzepatide, or another GLP-1 receptor agonist, there's no direct drug interaction with iron.
 The important thing is to supplement only when bloodwork confirms you need it, and to be strategic about timing so you get the best absorption with the fewest side effects.

 What We Know About the Iron Supplements and GLP-1 Interaction